Free Walking Tour Berlin

 While the majority of taxi rides in Berlin are incident-free, it’s always a good idea to take some personal safety measures to maximize your security:

-• Share your ride details: Inform a friend or family member about your taxi ride, particularly if you’re traveling alone, and share the details such as the license plate number and driver’s name.
+Share your ride details: Tell a friend or a family member about your taxi ride especially if you are alone then share with them the license plate number of the car the driver’s name.

 Tipping Etiquette